A southern classic, this Pimento Cheese Sandwich recipe is the absolute BEST! It’s quick and easy to throw together and tastes amazing with pickles!

 If you happen to find it in the midwest, primarily made with Wisconsin cheese, it might be palmetto pimento cheese or simply palemetto.

 Southerners are very particular to how their pimento cheese sandwich is prepared and like many regional cheeses there are several “right ways”.
 There are also many fun variations.
+And tons of other things you can make with it.

 One thing is for sure, it is a chunky mix.
 It is best made in a food processor with a few pulses (do not just let the machine run, this is not a smooth mix).
 You can hand mix it in the mixing bowl too, but the cream cheese is hard to blend super smooth.